gkorpal/gkorpal.github.io/_drafts/post-draft.md

 Though ChromeOS gives you an option of making a backup of Chrostini, I would recommend removing Linux before system restart for the biweekly updates and then rinstall everything.
 Many times Linux breaks after system updates.

-The pdfLatex process in this Chromebook turned out to be as slow as in the old netbook (HP Mini 1103) since the Debian runs in a sandbox and have limited access to resources (still in beta state).
+The pdfLatex process in this Chromebook turned out to be as slow as in the old netbook (HP Mini 1103) since the [Debian runs in a virtual machine](https://linuxiumcomau.blogspot.com/2018/07/introduction-to-crostini-part-1-hp.html) and have limited access to resources .
 Moreover, there are random crashes when multiple pdf/DjVu docs are opened using Evince/DjVu-viewer.

 <figure>
   <img src="/images/chromeos.jpeg" alt="my alt text" style="width:534px;height:269px;"/>